WindClan/EmbeddedComputerMod/README.md

 ## Disclaimer

 PLEASE DO NOT USE ACTUAL PASSWORDS TO LOCK EMBEDDED COMPUTERS!!!
-They aren't hashed since setPassword is implemented in Lua and I didn't want to add a random hash lib to rom!!!
-If you want a secure lock code thats secure you should write a 2kb arbitrary string to `/.LOCKED`

-If you use an actual password (even if it was hashed) the server owner could add something to intercept and steal your password!
+Since 1.1.0/0.4.0 they are hashed but if you use an actual password (even if it was hashed) the server owner could add something to intercept and steal your password!
 Don't use an actual password you use for other things!!!!

 ## License